Sabir222/express-typescript-backend/README.md

-# First step : Express + typescript setup..
+# First step : Express + typescript setup.

 - Create your project repository on github.
 - clone your repo and cd to it.